Black and White Ball: Impulse

 Truman Capote decided in June 1966 to throw a lavish party.
 He was at the height of his popularity as an author and as a public figure following the publication of his non-fiction novel, In Cold Blood, earlier that year.
 For the first time Capote had the financial resources to host a party he deemed worthy of the friends he had cultivated in high society.

 According to Capote's friend, the writer and editor Leo Lerman, Capote had declared in 1942 on a journey to the writer's colony Yaddo that when he, Capote, became rich and famous he would throw a party for his rich and famous friends.
-Capote always discounted the story but through constant repetition it became part of the ball's legend.
+Capote always discounted the story, but, through constant repetition, it became part of the ball's legend.

-Capote's friend, author Dominick Dunne, had given a black and white ball in 1964 for his tenth wedding anniversary.
+Capote's friend, author Dominick Dunne and his wife Lenny had given an extravagant, no-expense-spared, black and white ball at their Santa Monica home in 1964 for their tenth wedding anniversary.
+Attendees at the Dunnes' ball included such luminaries as Ronald and Nancy Reagan, the Bloomingdales, Peter Lawford and Patricia Kennedy, David Niven, Tony Curtis, Natalie Wood and Hope Lange to name but a few.
 Capote attended with Alvin Dewey and others he had met while researching In Cold Blood.
+Capote, however, did not invite the Dunnes to his ball in 1966.
 Capote was also inspired by the "Ascot scene" from the film My Fair Lady in which the women were all dressed in black and white.